The History of Data

 A corporate library function is typically created to preserve and organize vital records solely relating to the operation of the company.
 A secondary value to this is providing a resource that a research staff can use to mine for ideas on new products and services.

-The Role of the Library
+The Role of the Library in the History of Data

 The time-honored purpose of libraries is improving upon, and adding to, a continuous collection of information deemed of value to the users of libraries.